wp-plugins/analytics-control-plus/readme.txt

 The plugin also won't insert the Google Analytics code if you are logged in as the Admin.

 The plugin also allows you to turn off Google Analytics tracking for specific pages if required (i.e. privacy or performance).

+You are also now able to turn off Google Analytics for a set of request IP's or subnets (i.e. your office), saves having to fiddle with IP settings in GA itself.

 Upcoming Features: